choudhurysr/serverless-nodejs/README.md

-# Overview
-A Serverless Nodejs Lambda Project for building Rest API
+# Serverless Nodejs Lambda Project for building Rest API
 * Contains a set of Lambda Functions
     * Helloworld Lambda
     * Product Lambdas that perform CRUD operations on Products DynamoDB Table
+* Lambdas will be triggered by http event
-* Deploy as Rest API using Serverless Framework on AWS API Gateway
+* Deployed as Rest API using Serverless Framework on AWS API Gateway

 # What is Serverless?